 With the weather getting warmer, many people look forward to participating in summer activities.
 Hiking.
 Swimming.
 Camping.
 Playing different sports with friends.
 The two most popular sports many people play are tennis and golf.
 Although there are some who have never played a set in tennis, or a round of golf, just about anyone can experience pain in their arms.
 This pain is best known as tennis elbow or golfer’s elbow, depending on the individual.

 Both are overuse injuries due to repetitive arm and wrist motion, especially in activities requiring such actions.
-This results in inflammation of the tendons attached to the elbow, However, there is some difference between the two.
+This results in inflammation of the tendons.
+However, there is some difference between the two.

 Tennis elbow is inflammation on the outer side of the elbow and forearm.
 Repetitive forehand and backhand motions in tennis, as well as in other similar activities, can lead to radiating pain in this area.
 A constant ache is common, too.

 With these cases, we would examine the entire arm and back to ensure proper skeletal alignment, as well as any other areas affected.
 In every case, we recommend patients use plenty of ice, in addition to practicing certain arm and hand stretches.

-We will examine your condition and get you back on track to peak condition, so you can return to playing your favorite sport as soon as possible.
+We will examine your case and get you back on track to peak condition, so you can return to playing your favorite sport as soon as possible.